Brian Clough: Feud with the Derby County board of directors

 On 27 April 1972, less than two weeks before taking Derby to the league title, Clough and Taylor had briefly resigned for a few hours to manage Coventry City before changing their minds after Longson offered them more money.

-In August 1972, Clough refused to go on an arranged pre-season tour of the Netherlands and West Germany unless he could take his family with him.
-Derby chairman Sam Longson told him that it was a working trip and not a holiday, so Clough put Taylor in charge of the tour instead and refused to go.
+In August, Clough refused to go on an arranged pre-season tour of the Netherlands and West Germany unless he could take his family with him.
+Longson told him that it was a working trip and not a holiday, so Clough put Taylor in charge of the tour instead and refused to go.
 The club did not contest the FA Charity Shield that year.

 On 24 August 1972, Clough and Taylor signed David Nish from Leicester City for a then-record transfer fee of £225,000, without consulting the Derby board.
 Afterwards, Jack Kirkland, a director, warned Clough and Taylor there would be no more expensive buys like Nish.
 Then, in early September 1972, after the team had defeated Liverpool 2–1 at the Baseball Ground, Clough criticised the Derby County fans, stating that "They started chanting only near the end when we were a goal in front.
 I want to hear them when we are losing.
 They are a disgraceful lot".
 In the same interview, Clough also verbally attacked the club's board of directors for their policies.
 The following day, board chairman Sam Longson apologised to the fans and dissociated himself from Clough's remarks.

 That 1972–73 season, Derby failed to retain their title, finishing seventh, but reached the semi-finals of the European Cup in April 1973, when they were knocked out by Juventus 3–1 on aggregate.
 During the first leg in Turin, Clough was aggrieved by the performance of the match referee, whom he believed had been influenced and possibly bribed to favour the Italian side.
 After the game, Clough refused to speak to the Italian reporters, saying: "No cheating bastards do I talk to.
 I will not talk to any cheating bastards".
 He instructed Brian Glanville to translate what he had said to them and questioned the Italian nation's courage in the Second World War.